Skip to content

 The Hall of Honour inside Peles Castle, walls covered in intricately carved walnut panelling rising several storeys to a stained-glass ceiling

-The Hall of Honour - carved walnut floor to ceiling, the room that makes people stop talking mid-sentence.Photo: Carol I of Romania, CC BY-SA 4.0 - https://commons.wikimedia.org/wiki/File:Peles_Castle_Interior_-_Hall_of_Honor_(1).jpg
+The Hall of Honour - carved walnut floor to ceiling, the room that makes people stop talking mid-sentence.Photo: Carol I of Romania (Wikimedia Commons user), CC BY-SA 4.0 - https://commons.wikimedia.org/wiki/File:Peles_Castle_Interior_-_Hall_of_Honor_(1).jpg

 How much are tickets and how do you buy them?

 A standard adult ticket for Peles is 100 lei, with pensioners at 50 lei and students and pupils at 25 lei; European Youth Card holders under 26 also pay 25 lei (checked July 2026 on the official site, peles.ro).
 If you see 50 lei quoted on an old blog, ignore it: that is a stale price.
 The neighbouring Pelisor Castle is a separate, cheaper ticket at 30 lei for adults.
-Amateur photography for personal use is fine without flash, and some visitors report a small extra photo permit on top of the entry fee, so keep a little cash spare and confirm at the counter.
+Amateur photography for personal use is free under the museum rules; flash, extra lighting and selfie sticks are not allowed.

 The system changed recently and this part matters.
 Tickets are sold for hourly time slots, both online at bilete.peles.ro and at automatic machines on site, and the museum caps entry at 2,000 people a day at Peles (1,500 at Pelisor).
-Miss your slot and you are not getting in; tickets are non-refundable and cannot be rescheduled.
+Miss your slot and you’re not getting in; tickets are non-refundable and can’t be rescheduled.
 In practice that means one thing: book online in advance, especially in summer and on weekends, and choose an early slot.
-Regulars will tell you the place gets genuinely crushed from about 11:00 onwards, so a 09:15 or 10:00 entry is worth the early start.
+Regulars will tell you the place gets genuinely crushed from about 11:00 onwards, so a 09:15 or 10:00 entry justifies the early start.

 What are the opening hours, and what is the November catch?

 Peles is open Wednesday from 10:00 to 17:00 and Thursday to Sunday from 09:15 to 17:00, with the last entries falling around 16:00.
-It is closed on both Monday and Tuesday, which trips up a lot of people who assume a Monday day trip will work.
-Off-season the schedule tightens further, so if you are travelling in winter, treat the official calendar as gospel rather than trusting a summary.
+It’s closed on both Monday and Tuesday, which trips up a lot of people who assume a Monday day trip will work.
+Off-season the schedule tightens further, so if you’re travelling in winter, treat the official calendar as gospel rather than trusting a summary.

 Now the big one.
-Peles shuts completely for the whole of November every year for maintenance and cleaning, roughly from the start of the month into early December.
+Peles shuts completely for a month of cleaning and preventive conservation each autumn: in 2026 that runs 2 November to 1 December, and neighbouring Pelisor closes earlier and for longer, 28 September to 3 November.
 This is not a rumour or a one-off; it recurs annually, and there is nothing more deflating than arriving in Sinaia to find the gates locked.
 There can also be a short additional closure in late winter for scheduled works, with dates that shift year to year.
-The visit box above carries a “confirm before you go” note for exactly this reason: hours, closed days and the November shutdown are the parts most likely to catch you out.
+The visit box above carries a “confirm first” note for this reason: hours, closed days and the November shutdown are the parts most likely to go wrong.

 A richly decorated room inside Peles Castle with wood-panelled walls, period furniture, paintings and an ornate ceiling